sfc-gh-cleblanc/CoCoDestopHOL/README.md

 This demonstrates the core MCP value: the agent seamlessly combines a live external data source with your internal Snowflake tables in a single prompt — no custom integration code required.

 **Troubleshooting — server fails to start (exit code 1 or "command not found"):**
 CoCo Desktop does not inherit your shell PATH, so bare `npx` may not resolve.
-Use the full absolute path as the **Command** — run `! which npx` in the Agent chat to find it (e.g. `/opt/homebrew/bin/npx`).
+Use the full absolute path as the **Command** — run `! which npx` in the session prompt to find it (e.g. `/opt/homebrew/bin/npx`).

 Update both MCP servers to use the full path.
 The `@modelcontextprotocol/server-fetch` npm package has been removed from the registry — use the Python version (`mcp-server-fetch`) instead.